d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 It can claim that these results arise within a framework whose ontology differs from orthodox relativity: a structured vacuum / transport medium, emergent rather than primitive Lorentz structure, and gravity as displacement rather than as fundamental spacetime curvature.
 The point is not merely that the framework is not SR/GR, but that this ontological difference still leaves real overlap with the observed kinematic and weak-field benchmarks in the domains already treated.

+### 8.4 Fourth claim: specific predictions that diverge from GR

+It can claim that beyond the recovered weak-field overlap, the framework makes specific empirical predictions that diverge from general relativity, following a unifying pattern: the two theories agree where both produce finite, bounded results, and they diverge at the loci where GR's solutions produce unbounded quantities.
+The specific predictions include the breathing-mode scalar radiation channel in eccentric binary inspirals, the replacement of the Schwarzschild horizon by asymptotic time dilation and a finite source-sphere, the absence of a photon sphere as a closed-orbit feature, second post-Newtonian divergences from Schwarzschild with calculated magnitudes, preferred-frame signatures retained by open-path or directional experiments, and the CMB-aligned modulation of orbital eccentricity.
+These follow from the framework's internal construction without adjustable parameters and are catalogued in §5.4 with pointers into the technical papers.

-### 8.4 Fourth claim: incompleteness is acknowledged
+### 8.5 Fifth claim: incompleteness is acknowledged

 It can claim that the framework is not yet a closed final theory in the broader unificatory sense.
 The recovered SR/GR-level kinematic and weak-field sectors are already sufficiently closed to support the present derivations.
 What remains postulated, provisional, or under development are the deeper intra-nuclear sourcing and excitation-level sectors needed if the framework is to absorb nuclear theory and related structure into the same program.

-### 8.5 Fifth claim: the value of the program lies in explanatory reorganization
+### 8.6 Sixth claim: the value of the program lies in explanatory reorganization

 It can claim that the framework's value is not only in reproducing familiar formulas, but in reorganizing them into a different explanatory hierarchy that may connect kinematics, matter structure, and gravity more tightly than the standard compartmentalized picture.